-The Master of Art (Art and Design) programme will cater for students who wish to develop their academic and research knowledge from within the practical disciplines and wider academic fields of Fine Art and Design.
+The MA Art and Design programme will cater for for students who wish to develop their academic and research knowledge from within the practical disciplines and wider academic fields of Fine Art and Design.

 Typically this might include teachers, aspiring artists or designers, aspiring academics, or recent graduates in Fine Art or Design who wish to further their professional practice.
 It will also cater for those students with first degrees outside Art & Design who wish to convert their career path by following a more theoretical route in Art and Design.

 The MA Art and Design is designed as a gateway to research or advanced experimental practice.
 It has an option for students to focus on research (by taking the initial formal PG Cert Research Skills module [RS]) or by taking an alternative creative practice route both leading towards future MPhil/PhD study.
 Students taking the MA Art and Design will align with specific research and experimental practice pathways, led by academic staff with established practice careers and/or advanced scholarship and research.

 The following modules apply to all pathways.

 MA Art and Design students select either ART7001 Question or ART7002 RS.
 This choice will be informed by their academic and professional intention and in negotiation with the programme leader and the RS module leader.

 ART7001: Question (60 Credits) Or ART7002: RS (Research Skills) (60 Credits)